deletX/DM-Project/README.md

 finally
 - python manage.py runserver

-or in Pycharm AddConfiguration -> add new -> djangoServer -> save
+or in Pycharm AddConfiguration -> add new -> djangoServer -> save -> run